 We suggest that you check out the link here to read our (more extensive) exit interview with Joe Mena from yesterday.

 Also, like CarterMatt on Facebook to retrieve more news on Survivor and other shows we cover.
 (Photo: CBS.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!